-Meet the young talent transforming Toronto into a design capital
+Meet the young talents behind the next-generation design studios transforming Toronto into a design capital

 Azure’s 30th anniversary issue dedicated to Toronto recently recognized five local firms that are climbing to new heights.
 DL readers are sure to spot a few familiar faces amongst the featured assortment – many of the chosen designers have also been profiled in our pages, or been the recipients of our annual DL Loves tags handed out during Design Week.

-Below, see our sister publication’s selection of next-generation firms.
+Below, see our sister publication’s selection of next-generation design firms in Toronto.

 1 MSDS Studio

 MSDS first caught our attention back in 2011 with their design for King Street West ping pong club Spin.
 Since then, the young design firm has picked up fresh talent.
 Frequent collaborator Jonathan Sabine – whose metal lights were a fixture of early MSDS project A-OK, a former Queen Street West noodle bar – recently joined Jessica Nakanishi as a partner.
 (He replaces founding member Emil Teleki.)
 One thing that hasn’t changed – the studio’s momentum.
 After collaborating with Umbra design director Matt Carr on the Dufferin Grove home he shares with Drake General Store co-director Joyce Lo, MSDS designed a set of planters for Umbra Shift in 2014.
 More gorgeous furniture designs followed: The firm showcased heavenly pendant lights at last January’s IDS, and unveiled a Scandinavian-inspired daybed and credenza at the Stockholm Furniture Fair a few weeks later.
 They’re shown here in their newest interiors project: the downtown Toronto offices of e-commerce business Shopify.

 2 Benjamin Dillenburger